 The opening hours of the second line are from 6:00 to 22:00 on working days, and 7:00 to 22:00 on holidays.

 Line 3 of Mashhad Metro

 The third line hasn’t been opened yet, but it’s supposed to start from Shahrake Abuzar to Elahiyeh Boulevard, which means it’ll go about 28.5 km from the southeast to the northwest of Mashhad.
 24 stations are included on the way.
 This line passes by the bus terminal and can pick up passengers who enter/exit Mashhad.
-It also goes to Imam Reza Street and Barq Square in front of Imam Reza Shrine and passes the Khosravi Crossway.
+It also goes to Imam Reza Street and Khosravi Crossway.
 Khosravi St. is a center for buying furniture, wedding dresses/suits, and other related stuff.

 After passing this Street, the train enters Shohada Crossway.
 Here, you can find Shirazi Avenue, right in front of the Shirazi gate of Imam Reza Shrine.
 People who want to see Imam Reza Shrine and Naderi Garden can get the train at this station.
 Tomb of Nader Shah (Afsharid King), his sculpture and a must-see museum are located in Naderi Garden.
 There are also some bazaars and shopping malls on this street.
 Most items being sold have the theme of Imam Reza Shrine and Mashhad tourist attractions.
 Then the metro will go down to the Lashkar Crossway, the crowded area with heavy traffic.

 Metro continues its route to Ferdowsi Boulevard and Janbaz Square and gets close to shopping centers like Proma.
 It enters Imam Ali Expressway and after passing Emamiyeh Boulevard, the trip ends in Shahrak Gharb.
 The last station will be opened soon and is supposed to be in the bus terminal on the west side of the city.